feldti/MSKLibQREncode/README.md

 ## How to use it

-a) You have a link and want to create a png file, containting the QR code for that link
+a) You have a link and want to create a png file, containing the QR code for that link

 ```Smalltalk
   | aMSKLibQRToolOptions |